 Alternatively, come by car to the acceso norte near the village of Ardales – it’s around an hour’s drive from Màlaga.
 Park up (beware – parking spaces run out quickly and you may have to walk a bit from your car to the northern entrance).
 Take the shorter route (we did) of 1.5km through the tunnel, or there’s a 2.7km long alternative which starts next to the Restaurante el Kiosko.
 Both take you down to the start line, where you get your hard hat and wait to join your group.

-I’d really recommend a guided tour in English or Spanish (€18), as you get to find a lot more about the Caminito del Rey, its history, its geology, its flora and fauna, from someone who really knows the place.
+- I’d really recommend an official guided tour in English or Spanish (€18), as you get to find a lot more about the Caminito del Rey, its history, its geology, its flora and fauna, from someone who really knows the place.